CHIN 3013 - Understanding Chinese for Chinese Speakers

-Learning & Teaching ModesThis course consists of a 2-hour lecture (online) and a 1-hour tutorial (online) each week.
-Classes are conducted with an interactive, student-centred approach.
+Learning & Teaching ModesThis course consists of a lecture and a tutorial each week.
+Classes are conducted with an interactive, student-centered approach.
 A topic is introduced in each lecture and further supported by discussions and problem-solving activities available online.
-Feedback on activity outcome will be provided to individuals and/or student groups.
-Discussions on Canvas will be used for Q&A about the lectures, tutorials, assessments and etc.
+Feedback on activity outcomes will be provided to individuals and/or student groups.
+Discussions on MyUni will be used for Q&A about the lectures, tutorials, assessments and etc.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.WORKLOAD TOTAL HOURS

 2 x 1-hour lectures per week 24 hours per semester